knmnyn/cs4248-2120/_pages/about.md

   - /about.html
 ---

-#### NUS SoC, 2021/2022, Semester II, Time and Venue: L1: Fridays, 09:00–12:00 @ LT15 (hybrid).
+#### NUS SoC, 2021/2022, Semester II, Time and Venue: L1: Fridays, 09:00–12:00 @ i3 Aud (hybrid).
 L2: Mondays, 18:30–21:30 (online only).
 Sessions will be recorded where our technology behaves appropriately and shared on LumiNUS.

 <!--
 <P>&nbsp;